 After practising with the clutch and the 1st gear, we’ll move to downshift and upshift.
 The 1st gear is usually engaged for propelling the bike from a still position and slow-speed manoeuvring.

-Here are some safety measures when you are learning how to drive a bike as a new rider.
+Here are some safety measures when you are learning how to ride a bike as a new rider.

-Always wear a helmet when riding a bike, whether a beginner or a thorough professional.
+Always wear a helmet when riding a bike, whether as a beginner or a thorough professional.